danahynes/APOD-Linux/README.md

 White space is allowed at the beginning and end of a line, and around the equals sign.
 See the *~/.apod_linux/apod_linux.conf* file for more info.

+# Update #2
+There is now a GUI written in ~~tkinter~~ PyGTK to set the options for APOD_Linux.
+It will be installed into the Applications menu and can be accessed by the user that installed APOD_Linux.

 # Notes